vippsas/vipps-login-api/vipps-login-api.md

 We recommend that apps initiate Vipps login in a webview.
 SafariViewController and Chrome Custom Tabs are preferred as these webviews are able to utilize cookies stored in the user's browser.

+#### No dialog flow - check if the user is logged in
+This flow allows merchants to check if the a user is already logged in and have given the necessary consents.

+# The user will be logged in:
+* If the user is recognized in the browser and no consent is needed
+* If the user is recognized in the browser and consent has previously been given

+Otherwise the user will be returned to the merchant with an error.

 ### Design guidelines and buttons
 Buttons to use for Vipps login can be found as part of our